The Quest for Authentic Jamaican Jerk

 "To the beach!” we thought, and after making our way through thick brush we found ourselves with sand beneath our feet and the crystal clear, aqua colored Caribbean Sea before us.
 Seven miles of beach lay ahead, lined with hotels and restaurants; surely we would find a Jerk stand and locals who may spill their secrets.

 Every stand we passed was empty and smokeless, with lids closed.
-After marching three miles or more, famished and in need of water, we aborted the beach and moved inland.
+After marching three miles or more, famished and in need of water, we switched gears and moved inland.

 We found the restaurant and ordered up a single half order of Jerk chicken.
 Although hungry enough for two, we could see other Jerk stands up the road and planned to eat our way home.
 Hot off the grill, that chicken was good, but in a Louisiana style barbecue way.
 Disappointed, we paid our bill and headed up the road to hit the street side stands.

-The Captain, as he called himself, greeted us with a warm smile.
+At the next, the Captain (as he called himself) greeted us with a warm smile.
 After some friendly but spirited negotiations we were able to secure a small sample of his chicken.
 Again, the offering was not Jerk but a repeat of the chicken we had just tried.
 It was time to interrogate The Captain on what was up with the Jerk in Jamaica!

 We peppered him with questions and got some interesting information.
 Making real Jerk from fresh ingredients was too time consuming and expensive.
 Over the years it morphed into an Americanized barbecued chicken and “Jerk” stands started popping up all over.
 The original method for making authentic Jerk is very much like barbacoa, in that it is slow cooked and smoked in an underground pit.
 Also, the use of native woods and leaves like allspice and sweet wood were key to the authentic flavor.
 Could this be the answer?
 Tomorrow, like those covered pits, we’d need to dig down.